Honors & Awards

 Research Scholar in Global Studies

-To receive this designation at graduation, Global Studies students must accomplish at least one of the following:
+To receive this designation at graduation, Global Studies students must accomplish either one of the following:

 1. Write a senior honors thesis

-If a student completes one of the above options, they may be nominated by the supervising Global Studies faculty to receive the Research Scholar distinction.
-Nominated students will be recognized at the Global Studies graduation reception.
+If a student completes one of the above options, they will receive the Research Scholar distinction, and be recognized at the Global Studies graduation reception.

 Outstanding Senior Honors Thesis